 En route back up from the canyon floor, stop for an unforgettable view of the massive General Grant sequoia—nicknamed “the Nation’s Christmas Tree”—before continuing west along Route 180 toward Fresno.
 Merge onto Highway 41 North for an hour’s drive to Yosemite National Park’s resorty Tenaya Lodge, where you can stretch out your limbs in the indoor pool.
 Get an early start in Yosemite the following day with a visit to Glacier Point—the perfect spot for an unobstructed view of Half Dome as it catches the morning light.
 Next, wind your way down into the valley to the park’s grand dame, the Majestic Yosemite Hotel, with a dining room almost as awe-inspiring as the granite cliffs out the windows.
 Cap off your trip with a hike at Yosemite Falls: an easy, mile-long loop or, if you’re up for it, a more adventurous 7.2-mile round-trip trek.
 Along the way, you’ll find the perfect moment to pause and mentally check these three parks off your life list.

 Photography courtesy of Dawn Endico/Wikipedia (car and Glacier Point); Daniel Mayer/Wikimedia Commons (Kings Canyon); Paul Rukenko/Wikimedia Commons (House Group); National Park Service (Grant Grove)

-This article was first published in May 2014.
+This article was first published in May 2014 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.